 What we do not know about the Bible is certainly a lot more than what we do know.
 There are certain things in the Bible we find to be disturbing.
 These things ignite doubts about God and His Word in our minds.
 Doubts if not cleared can affect our faith.
 When we face doubts we need to stop, pray and ask, (Matthew 11:1-4).
 Small Groups are the best place to do that.

 God’s Word cannot help us unless we apply its truth, (Luke 6:46-49).
-Still, due to the lack of accountability, many Christians fall short of applying God’s Word to their personally regardless of how often they hear it.
+Still, due to the lack of accountability, many Christians fall short of applying God’s Word to them personally regardless of how often they hear it.
 When we are in small groups however others in the group can hold us responsible for applying God’s word personally.

 2. Form Mentoring Relationships

 Healthy relationships help us grow spiritually.
 Motivational speaker Charlie “Tremendous” Jones often said, “Five years from now, you’ll be the same person you are today except for the books you read and the people you meet.”
 It means we need the accountability and support that come when others invest in our lives.

 Mentoring relationships are nothing less biblical.
 Centuries ago in Proverbs 21:7, King Solomon wrote even as iron sharpens iron one person sharpens another.
 The Bible provides a very powerful model for mentoring relationships.
 That model is none other than the triangular relationship of Paul, Barnabas, and Timothy.
-In life, everyone needs a Paul, Barnabas and a Timothy.
+In life, everyone needs a Paul, a Barnabas, and a Timothy.

 A Paul is a spiritual father figure who helps you to grow spiritually by pouring his life and wisdom into your life, (1 Corinthians 4:15).
 When choosing a Paul, see to it that he is a mature Christian and further along the journey than you are.